SetRecursion ( expression ; maxIterations )

 SetRecursion ( FoundSetToArray ; Get ( FoundCount ) )

-Note: with this function FMI has given us a virtually-unlimited length of rope to hang ourselves with.
+Note: with this function we now have a virtually-unlimited length of rope to hang ourselves with.
 Bear in mind that there is no free lunch here, in terms of either time to execute or the possibility of exceeding available memory.
 Proceed w/ reasonable expectations, a bit of caution, and a healthy dose of common sense.

 While ( [ initialVariable ] ; condition ; [ logic ] ; result )

 The While function performs a task (“logic”) over and over as long as the stated condition remains true; when this condition is no longer true, the result is displayed.

 Prior to FileMaker 18, if you wanted to harness the power of recursion in the calculation engine, you needed to define a custom function.
 Now, thanks to the While function, this power is available directly within the calculation engine, in a clear-cut and easy-to-work-with implementation.

 Initially you may find the structure of the function to be a bit disorienting, but if you’ll take the time to study some examples and construct a few statements in the data viewer, things will soon make sense… and you will find that the While function is logical and extremely powerful, as well as a tremendous time saver vs. writing and debugging a custom function.